 Further to this point, Dr. XXXX stated that she was unable to opine on whether the Student's speech/language needs could be met by a MCPS reading specialist.
 Tr. at 1235.
 The IEPs proposed by MCPS for 2014-2015 and 2015-2016 contain explicit, measurable goals in reading and speech/language.
-They also contain appropriate hours, services, and supplementary aids in the areas of reading and speech/language, even if not all of the services are provided by a licensed speech pathologist.
+While it is true that some reading and speech/language goals in prior IEPs proposed by MCPS had not been accomplished by the Student, the testimony of Ms. XXXX and Ms. XXXX (who agreed with the goals espoused by Mr. XXXX) showed that the reading and speech/language goals in the 2014-2015 and the 2015-2016 IEPs were appropriately ambitious and challenging.

+The IEPS also contain appropriate hours, services, and supplementary aids in the areas of reading and speech/language, even if not all of the services are provided by a licensed speech pathologist.
 In support of their position, the Parents point to Ms. XXXX's testimony that she agreed with a position paper published by the American Speech-Language Hearing Association (ASHA) addressing the "critical" role that speech/language pathologists play in early literacy.
 Clos.
 Mem. at 10.
 Nevertheless, I conclude that the ASHA position paper is merely a recommendation and the final decision on which services are provided, and how they are provided, remains a matter for the school system to decide under the IDEA.
+See Endrew F., 137 S.Ct. at 999, citing Rowley, 458 U.S. at 206-207 (role of court review is to determine "whether the IEP is reasonable, not whether the court regards it as ideal").

-For all of these reasons, I conclude that there is no merit to the Parents contention that MCPS failed to identify or adequately address the Student's needs in the areas of reading and speech/language.
+For all of these reasons, I conclude that there is no merit to the Parents contention that